UK watchdog says small firms may need more protection from banks

 The FCA said that only a small minority of SMEs are unable to take complaints to the ombudsman who can order redress.

-The FCA is looking at whether the amount of redress the ombudsman can order financial services firms to pay should be increased from its current limit of 150,000 pounds.
+The FCA is looking at whether the amount of redress the ombudsman can order financial services firms to pay should be increased from its current limit of 150,000 pounds ($225,870).